 Lentil soup is one of my favourite meals during winter.
-Especially the red lentils.
-In my opinion, they keep their texture a lot better than other ones.
-Which makes them the perfect addition to this lentil soup.
+Especially the one with red lentils.
+In my opinion, they keep their texture a lot better than other kinds of lentils.
+It makes them the perfect addition to this lentil soup.
 This lentil soup is packed with flavour and vitamins.
-One of which is ginger and turmeric, both have wonderful health benefits.
-Along with that is also has carrots, garlic, mungo beans and tomatoes.
+All of which you need for cold Autumn and Winter months.
+For this lentil soup recipe I used a lot of ginger and turmeric, both have wonderful health benefits.
+Along with carrots, garlic, mung beans and tomatoes.

-The best thing it’s super easy to make and it really fills you up.
-Basically, you put all your ingredients in your Crock Pot, put the lid on and let it cook.
-This is also such an amazing soup to bring for lunch.
+The best thing about is that it’s super easy to make and it really fills you up.
+Basically, you put all your ingredients in your Crock Pot, put the lid on and let it cook for a few hours.
+Dinner is waiting for you when you get home.
+I usually make a big batch so that I can eat the lentil soup for lunch the next day.
 Pour the lentil soup into a jar and take it to work.
 You will be satisfied until dinner time, I promise.
+You can also easily freeze it as well.

-Now as much as I love food, I’m a food blogger after all.
-However, the everyday meals for 7 people, is really overwhelming for to me too.
-Also, I have a confession to make, I hate doing dishes.
-Like a lot.
+Now as much as I love food and to cook.
+Everyday meals are just as stressful to me as to anyone else.
+I also have a confession to make, I hate doing dishes.
+A lot.
 I love it when I can use one pot only.
 My Crock Pot is my new best friend.
 It has given me my time back.
 I don’t have to watch anything.
-I put all of it in one pot, choose low heat or high heat, set the timer and then go off to running my business.
-Then it automatically keeps it warm until I turn it off.
-Such a good kitchen genie don’t you think?
+I put all of it in one pot, choose low heat or high heat, set the timer and then go off about my day.
+Pretty clever huh?
+It keeps warm until I turn it off.
+Such a good little helper!

 - 3 smaller carrots